Rofltropter/ML-Platform-Product/MLPlatformProductWorkflow.md

 Hyperparameter tuning service: AirFlow (used in Public cloud by the Brain).
 Also does their end to end training, DAG and (soon enough) their notebook deployment automation.
 Currently deployed on-prem by (notably) CM Compute Fabric (*AIDiract)

+Data Visualization: ROC Curve and AUC,

-Data storage: Datalakes and S3 on prem (heavily used) vs. S3 at AWS (lesser usage)
+Data storage: Datalakes and S3 on prem (heavily used) vs. S3 at AWS (lesser usage).
+Portworx for in-cluster

 Chargeback: Cloud Ability and native AWS chargeback help